MGenteluci/react-native-cache-storage/README.md

 clear(): Promise<void>;
 ```

-`Does not affect other keys saved in AsyncStorage`
+`Only affect keys saved by CacheStorage`